amabdallah/WaM-DaM/docs/Rationale_Context.md

 ## Rationale and Context

 ### Rationale
 The developemnt of WaM-DaM is part of an ambitious research project to develop cyberinfrastructure to advance the science of hydrology and water managemet.
-The project is called “Cyber-Infrastructure to Advance High Performance Water Resource Modelling” (CI-WATER) http://ci-water.org.
+The project is called “Cyber-Infrastructure to Advance High Performance Water Resource Modelling” <a href="http://ci-water.org" target="_blank">CI-WATER</a>.
 The CI-WATER Project is funded by the National Science Foundation through grants EPS-1135482 and EPS-1135483.
 The project comprisesa large interdisciplinary team of Utah and Wyoming researchers.

 The CI-WATER project includes researchers from Brigham Young University, the University of Utah, Utah State University, and the University of Wyoming.
 The project has received a $6 million, three-year award from the National Science Foundation (NSF) to develop a better understanding of the interconnectivity of natural and human water resources systems – a critical environmental sustainability problem facing both Western states.